 Municipal governments can demonstrate their accountability and commitment to digital inclusion by including goals and metrics that measure the inclusivity of smart city initiatives in citywide strategic plans.
 In 2013, the city of Chicago published a technology plan that contains performance indicators for digital access, digital engagement, quality of services and digital workforce growth to evaluate the success of technology-enabled initiatives.47 The city government is now partnering with G3ict and World Enabled, nonprofits focussed on inclusive and accessible technology design, to pilot a new assessment tool to track progress and guide the city’s future technology planning efforts.48

 As city governments contend with the needs of growing populations and increasing pressure for equitable digital service delivery, they have a lot to consider.
 While many are already beginning this process, some cities are still figuring out where to start.

 Deloitte Consulting LLP has helped governments around the world take their smart city initiatives from vision to reality.
-Our work includes the design and implementation of smart city strategies, digital products and services, community outreach programs, and performance measurement tools that have allowed cities to develop more holistic smart city initiatives, better respond to the needs of their constituents, and harness inclusion to drive technological innovation.
+Our work includes the design and implementation of smart city strategies, digital products and services, community outreach programmes and performance measurement tools that have allowed cities to develop more holistic smart city initiatives, better respond to the needs of their constituents and harness inclusion to drive technological innovation.